 Meanwhile, the increase in B2B digital advertising revenue reported by ABM is reflective of the growing importance B2B marketers are placing on online channels.
 According to a B2B Magazine survey released in March, B2B marketers are overwhelming choosing email and social media as their leading online channels.
 In fact, 88% of marketers surveyed are using email marketing, while 4 in 5 say they are using social media, with those channels also receiving the highest ratings in terms of conversion rates.

 About the Data: BtoB’s data is based on an online poll conducted in January and February that generated 326 responses.
 While the sample of companies was diverse, advertising agencies and technology companies predominated, comprising 26% and 25% of all respondents, respectively.
 Manufacturing (11%), financial services (8%) and consultancies (7%) also were well-represented.

-Topics: Analytics & Automated, Brand Metrics, Business-to-Business, Email, Financial Services, Magazines, Media & Entertainment, Online & Mobile, Retail & E-Commerce, Social Media, Trade Shows & Events, Traditional
+Topics: Analytics & Automated, Brand Metrics, Business-to-Business, Data-driven, Email, Financial Services, Magazines, Media & Entertainment, Online & Mobile, Retail & E-Commerce, Social Media, Trade Shows & Events, Traditional